 Objects enforce rules that control how objects interact.

 To illustrate these advantages, consider the implementation of a data structure called a doubly linked list.
-See Class to Implement Linked Lists for the actual implementation.
+See Implementing Linked Lists with Classes for the actual implementation.

 Here is a diagram of a three-element list: